robwhitby/xray/README.md

     assert:true(return-true())
   )
 };

+declare %test:ignore function ignored-test-example ()
+{
+  let $foo := some-module:not-implemented-yet()
+  return fn:equal($foo, <foo/>)
+}
 ```

 ## Invoking Tests
-**xray** will find all functions with the `%test:case` annotation defined in library modules with a specific directory (including sub-directories), and can be told to execute a subset by specifying regex patterns to match tests by module name or test name.
+**xray** will find all functions with the `%test:case` annotation defined in library modules within a specific directory (including sub-directories), and can be told to execute a subset by specifying regex patterns to match tests by module name or test name.

 * browser - `http://server:port/xray/`
 * command line - call `test-runner.sh` with your project parameters (see below, tested on OSX only).